thoughtbot/laptop/README.md

 * Git Remote Branch gem (for faster git branch creation and deletion)
 * Heroku accounts plugin (for using multiple Heroku accounts like a client's account)
 * Heroku config plugin (for pulling config variables locally to be used as ENV variables)
+* Heroku labs plugin (for using config variables during assets precompile and for using Ruby 1.9.3)

 It should take about 30 minutes for everything to install, depending on your machine.